HillCJL/Little-Plane-Game/README.md

 ver1.0 is a formal one which has a basic UI and score counting system ,and weapon are provided to get score.

+#Basic Operation(up to ver1.0)

+WSAD to move the plane.

+Space to shoot the obstacle.

 ---
 More thing will be add this weekend.